2026 Subaru Outback: What's New, Pricing, and Trims

 What changed for 2026

 New Onyx Edition XT trim.
-Subaru adds the Onyx Edition XT as a new performance-focused entry between the Sport and Limited.
-It pairs the turbocharged 2.4-liter boxer four-cylinder engine (260 hp, 277 lb-ft) with blacked-out exterior trim, sport-tuned suspension, and standard StarTex water-repellent upholstery.
-It slots at $42,690 and targets buyers who cross-shop the Outback Wilderness but want a more road-oriented setup.
+This is the one I'd test drive.
+Subaru slots the Onyx Edition XT between Sport and Limited, pairing the turbo 2.4-liter boxer (260 hp, 277 lb-ft) with blacked-out trim, sport-tuned suspension, and StarTex water-repellent upholstery.
+At $42,690 it's aimed at buyers who like the idea of the Wilderness but want something more road-oriented.

-Revised standard content on base and Premium trims.
-The base Outback now includes wireless Apple CarPlay and Android Auto (previously wired only), a USB-C front passenger port, and an updated 11.6-inch Starlink infotainment screen with faster processor response.
+Revised standard content on base and Premium.
+The base Outback now gets wireless Apple CarPlay and Android Auto (it was wired before), a front USB-C port, and a quicker 11.6-inch Starlink screen.

-Heritage Edition returns for one more year.
-The Heritage Edition — available in a unique Autumn Green Metallic color with tan interior — continues for 2026 as a limited volume trim.
-Subaru typically allocates approximately 2,500 units nationally; allocation varies by region.
+Heritage Edition returns for one more year in that lovely Autumn Green Metallic with a tan interior — roughly 2,500 units nationally, allocation varying by region.

 2026 Outback trim and pricing